Bee on green milkweed (asclepias viridis)

 Native species are strongly preferred during the spring migration because tropical types remain too soft and lush and harbor disease.

 Planting 2–4 species together gives monarchs options depending on temperature and season.
-See our full guide on Creating a Monarch Waystation for instructions on making a suitable habitat for monarchs to live and breed in year round.
+See the full guide on Creating a Monarch Waystation for instructions on making a suitable habitat for monarchs to live and breed in year round.

 Monarch butterfly feeding on nectar from orange milkweed